eoagyen/eoagyen/README.md

 ## Hi there 👋

+My name is Emmanuel Agyen.
+I am a Data Analyst.
+I am experienced in data analytics, data science and I have a keen interest in machine learning, deep learning, generative AI and data engineering.
 <!--
 **eoagyen/eoagyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.